javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 We can see two things by running the code above:

 1. The executor is called automatically and immediately (by the `new Promise`).
-2. The executor receives two arguments: `resolve` and `reject` — these functions are pre-defined.
-We don't need to create them.
+2. The executor receives two arguments: `resolve` and `reject` — these functions are pre-defined by the JavaScript engine.
+So we don't need to create them.
 Instead, we should write the executor to call them when ready.

 After one second of "processing" the executor calls `resolve("done")` to produce the result: